ShirshoDipto/social-media-client/README.md

 - Real time messaging.
 - Continuous typing indicator. **It is better than that of Skype and Telegram** (See additional info no.5)
 - Real time notification for new post.
 (See additional info no.6)
-- Real time notification for new friend request
+- Real time notification for new friend request.
-- Real time notification when a friend request is accepted
+- Real time notification when a friend request is accepted.
 - Real time notification for new unseen messages. **It is the most complex feature of this app, and it depends on the user’s location within the app.
 It doesn't make sense to send a real time notification if the user who is receiving the message is already on the messenger page.** (See additional info no.7)
 - Online and offline friends on homepage.
 Sorted based on a friend's activity status.
 (See additional info no.8)
-- Online and offline users on messenger page
+- Online and offline users on messenger page.

 ## Additional Informations